 November 29th, 1929 - Admiral Richard E. Byrd, and 3 others fly over the South Pole.
 They fly around a bit to make sure they reached it.

 October 31st 1956 - Admiral George J. Dufek of the US Navy lands in a transport plane named "Que Sera Sera".
-The US Amundsen-Scott South Pole Station is established by air over 1956-1957 for the International Geophysical Year.
-The station has been continually occupied from then to the present.
+The US Amundsen-Scott South Pole Station is established by air over 1956-1957 for the International Geophysical Year, the station has been continually occupied until the present day.

 January 4, 1958 - Edmund Hillary, January 19, 1958 - Vivian Fuchs, with their own parties are the first to reach the Pole overland since Amundsen and Scott during the Commonwealth Trans-Antarctic Expedition.